-Companies interested in entering into a merger or acquisition can rely on our business and corporate lawyers in Italy for complete assistance during the financial transactions, and the most important post-merger steps.
-Understanding the legal framework governing mergers and acquisitions In Italy (M&A) is an important step before commencing these transactions.
+Companies interested in entering into a merger or acquisition can rely on our corporate lawyers in Italy for complete assistance during the financial transactions, and the most important post-merger steps.
+Understanding the legal framework governing mergers and acquisitions in Italy (M&A) is an important step before commencing these transactions.

 The Civil Code is one of the main sources of law governing mergers and acquisitions in Italy.
 It applies in the case of joint stock companies and Italian limited liability companies.
 Other laws that govern and control corporate mergers and acquisitions include the Italian Antitrust Law, as well as rules interpreted according to or adapted to relevant EU laws and principles.